Bias-Related Incidents & Hate Crimes

-The University believes it is important to respond to a bias-related incident or hate crime with concern for the student or other person who has been targeted and the community as a whole.
+The University believes it is important to respond to a bias-related incident or hate crime with concern for the student(s) or other person(s) who have been targeted and the community as a whole.
 University personnel can assist the student or other person in documenting the event and explaining the options for addressing what has occurred.
-If the incident is a crime, the individual can be assisted in contacting the police.
-If the incident involves the violation of a University policy, the procedures for investigation and resolution may be undertaken.
+If the incident involves the violation of a University policy, there is a process for investigation and resolution.

-When bias-related incidents or hate crimes or occur on campus, they can strain the fabric of the community.
+When bias-related incidents or hate crimes occur on campus, they can strain the fabric of the community.
 University officials may consider what sort of communication about the incident is appropriate, taking into account various factors such as personal safety and confidentiality.

 In some cases, public discussion about the incident can serve to educate the community and promote awareness of prejudice.
 Programs that address bias-related incidents can change a hateful incident into an opportunity for increased understanding and personal growth.
-In some cases, University officials may collaborate with other offices on campus and with students decide to offer programs that include one or more of the following: discussions, open forums, panels, films, speakers, and other educational programming.
+In some cases, University officials may collaborate with other offices on campus and with students to decide to offer programs that include one or more of the following: discussions, open forums, panels, films, speakers, and other educational programming.
 Among other things, these events may serve to help the community understand and address what has occurred.

 In addition to the response outlined in the Reporting & Resources section, the Bias Incident Response Team (BIRT) addresses issues relating to bias-related incidents and hate crimes.
 The BIRT aids in developing recommendations to help the Student Life Office determine if, when and how the community should be informed of a bias-related incident or hate crime that has occurred.
 They also discuss and implement appropriate educational and programming opportunities in response to an incident.